 2020 has already been a wild ride, to say the least, and we’re only just about halfway through the year.
-Like most people, the past few months has really given me time to think about the future.
-Alongside the obvious things that come with a pandemic, like living on autopilot with the bonus of riding sporadic waves of terror, uncertainty and sadness since about March, I’ve found some unexpected positives too.
+Like most people, the past few months have really given me time to think about the future.
+Alongside the obvious things that come with a pandemic, like living on autopilot with the bonus of riding sporadic waves of terror, uncertainty, and sadness since about March, I’ve found some unexpected positives too.

-Like when sitting in my friends garden drinking coffee from a flask and excitedly catching up after not seeing each other since Christmas almost made me cry with gratitude.
-I decided to get up stupidly early last week and made the two hour or so round trip to the beach for no other reason than to enjoy a peaceful walk by the sea on a sunny Sunday morning.
+Like when sitting in my friend’s garden drinking coffee from a flask and excitedly catching up after not seeing each other since Christmas almost made me cry with gratitude.
+I decided to get up stupidly early last week and made the two-hour or so round trip to the beach for no other reason than to enjoy a peaceful walk by the sea on a sunny Sunday morning.

 I’ve become so acutely aware of how precious some things are, things that I’ve taken for granted in the past.
 Spending time at home with Adam and allowing myself to just ‘be’, to read a book or watch a film without the self-imposed pressure and looming weight of my obligations and responsibilities leaving me unable to settle for long has been a novel and welcome change.
 As much as that may all sound like nauseating enlightenment nonsense, it’s the truth and has made me reassess and re-evaluate my priorities.